Kirylchyk/project-book-hotel-app/README.md

 # Screens:

 ## Main Page
-The website displays a list of available accommodations, with each listing featuring a photo and a brief description.
-Users can apply filters based on price, size, and type to refine their search.
-Additionally, the login button is only displayed to users who are not currently logged in.
+Upon visiting the website, users are greeted with a curated selection of available accommodations, each entry showcased with a vivid photo and a concise description to quickly convey the essence of each option.
+This initial presentation is both visually appealing and informative, streamlining the decision-making process for prospective guests.

+To enhance user experience, the website features a robust filtering system.
+Users can refine their search based on key criteria such as price, size, and accommodation type, from luxurious villas to budget-friendly hostels.
+This customization makes the search more efficient and tailored to individual preferences.

+The website also intelligently addresses user login.
+A login button is prominently displayed for guests who haven't signed in, facilitating easy access to their accounts or encouraging new visitors to create one.
+This not only streamlines the booking process for returning users but also enriches the experience for new members with features like saved searches and personalized recommendations, fostering a more engaged user community.

+In essence, the website marries aesthetic design with functional excellence, offering a user-centric platform that simplifies the accommodation discovery and booking process.

 ![img.png](img/img.png)